-Here at Spaghetti Lab, we use the Arduino platform to help teach how you can build art projects with electronics.
-These lessons span many different disciplines under the umbrella of STEM education, which include engineering and technology.
+So here at Spaghetti Lab, I use the Arduino platform to help teach you how to build art projects with electronics.
+These lessons span many different disciplines under the umbrella of STEAM education, which include engineering and technology.
 So what is the Arduino and how does it fit into this picture?

 The board works in conjunction with other components, such as LED lights, knobs, joysticks and hundreds of other modules.
 It is able to send out pulses to turn on and off the lights, or read information from sensors.
 This allows you to prototype inventions, art installations, or conduct science experiments.
 It is also commonly used for teaching robotics, as well.